raiwa/Modular-Checkout/README.md

     - remove class="clearfix"line in all modules
     - Final tests

-6.   fork complete branch from Gary's master:
+6.   fork complete branch from Gary's master or Modularity3? branch:
     - add install/configuration sql for all modules to install/oscommerce.sql

+7.   pull request to Gary's master or Modularity3? branch

     Please self asign in comment or in this forum: https://forums.oscommerce.com/topic/412758-modular-checkout/?tab=comments#comment-1768187